software-tools-books/js4ds/_en/promises.md

 Promise.all(files.map(f => fs.stat(f))).then(stats => stats.reduce((t,s) => {return t + s.size}, 0)).then(console.log)
 ```

-- there is also `Promise.race`, which takes an array of promises and returns the result of the __first one to complete__
+-   There is also `Promise.race`, which takes an array of promises and returns the result of the first one to complete

 ## Using Promises {#s:promises-usage}

 -   Count the number of lines in a set of files over a certain size
 -   Step 1: find input files

 ```js